BQPP rewards independent primary care practices for providing high-quality, low-cost, and patient-centered care for Blue Cross NC members.

 Additional BQPP Elements

-Addressing Social Determinants of Health = 100 points
+Addressing Social Determinants - Health Opportunities

 - Patient surveys can be distributed to patients through online systems such as Survey Monkey, Text, Email, Patient Portal etc.